backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Logging and Configuration Service

-It is common for plugins to need access to configuration values and log.
+It is common for plugins to need access to configuration values and log messages.

 ```ts
 import {